rakutentech/android-inappmessaging/inappmessaging/USERGUIDE.md

 #### AppStartEvent
 Log this event on app launch from terminated state.
 Recommended to log this event in app's main activity's `Activity#onStart()`.

-App Start Event is persistent, meaning, once it's logged it will always satisfy corresponding trigger in a campaign.
+App Start Event is persistent, meaning, once it's logged it will always satisfy corresponding trigger in a message.
 All subsequent logs of this event are ignored.
-Campaigns that require only AppStartEvent are shown once per app session.
+Messages that require only AppStartEvent are shown once per app session.

 ```kotlin
 class MainActivity: AppCompatActivity() {